Compactly Generated Stacks: A Cartesian Closed Theory of Topological Stacks: Introduction

 \section{Introduction}

-The aim of this paper is to introduce the 2-category of compactly generated stacks.
-Compactly generated stacks are ``essentially the same'' as topological stacks, however, their associated 2-category is Cartesian-closed and complete, whereas the 2-category of topological stacks appears to enjoy neither of these properties.
+The aim of this paper is to introduce the bicategory of compactly generated stacks.
+Compactly generated stacks are ``essentially the same'' as topological stacks, however, their associated bicategory is Cartesian closed and complete, whereas the bicategory of topological stacks appears to enjoy neither of these properties.
 In this paper, we show that these categorical shortcomings can be overcame by refining the open cover Grothendieck topology to take into account compact generation.

+It is well known that the category of topological spaces is not well behaved.
+In particular, it is not Cartesian closed.
+Recall that if a category $\C$ is Cartesian closed then for any two objects $X$ and $Y$ of $\C$, there exists a mapping object $\Map\left(X,Y\right),$ such that for every object $Z$ of $\C$, there is a natural isomorphism The category of topological spaces is not Cartesian closed; one can topologize the set of maps from $X$ to $Y$ with the compact-open topology, but this space will not always satisfy the above universal property.
+In a 1967 paper \cite{Steen}, Norman Steenrod set forth compactly generated Hausdorff spaces as a convenient category of topological spaces in which to work.
+In particular, compactly generated spaces are Cartesian closed.
+Though technical in nature, history showed this paper to be of great importance; it is now standard practice to work within the framework of compactly generated spaces.